vespauniversity/vespaworkshop101/hybrid_ecommerce_app/README.md

 This field generates embeddings by concatenating title and description, then using the `e5` embedder component.
 The embedding is stored as an attribute with angular distance metric and indexed with HNSW for fast ANN search.

 **Learn More:**
-- See [`docs/EMBEDDING.md`](docs/EMBEDDING.md) for detailed explanation of embedding fields and indexing pipelines
 - Official Docs: [Embedding](https://docs.vespa.ai/en/embedding.html)
 - Official Docs: [Nearest Neighbor Search](https://docs.vespa.ai/en/nearest-neighbor-search.html)